There are medicines that can help with weight loss, cachexia and digestion problems.

-- Medroxyprogesterone acetate (also called Depo-Provera and Provera)
+- medroxyprogesterone acetate (Depo-Provera and Provera)

 They might also help you put on weight, but this is unlikely in the first 4 to 6 weeks.
-There is also some doubt about how beneficial the weight gain really is.
+There is also some doubt about how beneficial the weight gain is.
 Most of it seems to be fat and fluid rather than muscle mass.

 The side effects are usually very mild and you may not have any at all.
 But they can cause: